 Dave Boling: Washington State 'hurt' itself in loss to Colorado, but still have time to remedy

 Mar.
-15—LAS VEGAS — Coming back to Pullman with an NCAA berth assured should be good salve for the Washington State Cougars' disappointment Friday night.
+16—LAS VEGAS — Coming back to Pullman with an NCAA berth assured should be good salve for the Washington State Cougars' disappointment Friday night.

 Although fresh off the 58-52 loss to Colorado in the Pacific-12 Conference Tournament semifinals, the Cougs were still stinging from having played a game below their standards when the opportunity for an unprecedented tournament title was at stake.